 3 shot dead on beaches in Acapulco, including one by gunmen who arrived — and escaped — by boat

-Tourists have barely started trickling back into the Mexican resort of Acapulco after deadly storm damage last year, but the gangland killings on the beaches have already returned.
+Tourists have barely started trickling back into the Mexican resort of Acapulco after deadly storm damage last year, but the gangland killings on the beaches have already returned with three people being gunned down in recent days.

 Late Friday, the government of the Pacific coast state of Guerrero said it was deploying 60 gun-toting detectives to patrol the beaches "in light of the violent events that have occurred recently."